NatashaJWangui/Music-Playlist-Generator-Backend/README.md

 - Add caching for better performance.
 - Expand genre support with more detailed recommendations.

+## Authors and Acknowledgment

+- **Natasha J Wangui**: Project creator and developer.
+- Special thanks to the Gridiron Bootcamp for providing this exercise.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.